MarcinMoskala/KtAcademyPortal/README.md

 which have actial declaration in platform modules (`common-client-jvm` and `common-client-js`).

 Application is composing Kotlin [Kotlin Academy](https://blog.kotlin-academy.com/) and presenting them together.
-It also allows giving the feedback this news or to Kotlin Academy.
+It also allows giving the feedback this article or to Kotlin Academy.

 Here is the status of planned clients:
 * Android mobile - DONE ([Play](https://play.google.com/store/apps/details?id=org.kotlinacademy.mobile))